He's Got the Whole World in His Hands: Covers and adaptations

 In 1964 Judy Garland sang it in a duet with her daughter Liza Minnelli at Minnelli's 'official presentation'.
 The concert was released as a double album, "Live" at the London Palladium.

-Other notable versions were recorded by Kate Smith, Odetta, Jackie DeShannon, Perry Como, the Sandpipers (1970; "Come Saturday Morning" LP) and Nina Simone on And Her Friends (recorded 1957).
-Andy Williams released a version on his 1960 album, The Village of St. Bernadette.
-In 1982, Raffi recorded the song from his new album Rise and Shine and released it as a single.
+In February 1978, English football team Nottingham Forest F.C. released "We've Got the Whole World in Our Hands" (Warner K17110) in conjunction with local band Paper Lace; the B side featured "The Forest March".
+The song has become a favourite in British football grounds, with the lyrics adapted in various ways; for instance, "We're the worst team in the League" has been heard at Rushden & Diamonds matches as well as Crystal Palace F.C. matches.

 In 1987, American country and Christian singer Cristy Lane recorded the song and released it as a single via LS Records.
 Lane's version was released as a double A-side single, peaking at number 88 on the Billboard Hot Country Songs chart.